danielgp/tableau-hyper-management/README.md

 ```
     $ <local_path_of_this_package>/virtual_environment/Scripts/python(.exe) <local_path_of_this_package>/setup.py install
 ```
-* Ensure all localization source files are compile properly in order for the package to work properly
+* Ensure all localization source files are compiled properly in order for the package to work properly
 ```
     $ <local_path_of_this_package>/virtual_environment/Scripts/python(.exe) <local_path_of_this_package>/sources/localizations_compile.py
 ```

 ## Maintaining local package up-to-date

-Once the package is installed is quite important to keep up with latest releases as such are addressing important code improvements and potential security issues, and this can be achieved by following command:
+Once the package is installed is quite important to keep up with the latest releases as such are addressing important code improvements and potential security issues, and this can be achieved by following command:
 ```
     $ git --work-tree=<local_path_of_this_package> --git-dir=<local_path_of_this_package>/.git/ --no-pager pull origin master
 ```